datatrail-jhu/05_R/manuscript/00_what_is_R.md

 ### R

 R, most simply, is a programming language.
 Just like there are many different spoken languages throughout the world, there are many different programming languages.
 Similar to how each spoken language is used by a subset of the humans on this Earth, each programming language was created for a different group of people who code.
 You may have heard of other programming languages, such as C++, Java, or HMTL previously.
-These are all enormously popular programming languages, but each has what it does best along with its own disadvangtes.
+These are all enormously popular programming languages, but each has what it does best along with its own disadvantages.
 For example, if you're interested in building software that runs really quickly, you may learn C++.
 If you want to build and edit websites, you would maybe start by learning HTML.
 And, Java may be most helpful if you want to build video games.

 ![R](images/00_what_is_R/00_R_what_is_R-1.png)